Kyleg142/localsage/README.md

 ## License ⚖️
 Local Sage is released under the [**MIT License**](https://opensource.org/license/mit).

-## And lastly...
+## Closing Notes 🫵
-I wanted to say thank you to the OSS community!
-Without all of your wonderful creations, I never would have had the inspiration to create something myself.
+Local Sage is an **open-source, single-dev project** built purely for the love of the game.
+Please be kind!

 Contributions are always welcome!
 See [**Contributing**](https://github.com/Kyleg142/localsage/blob/main/.github/CONTRIBUTING.md).